finesjtu/graph_qa/README.md

-# graph_qa
+# LaFT
-code for Graph-QA Transformer
+code for LaFT-Transformer